The International Special Section on Big Data in Multimedia Transmission and Analytics (BDMTA 2020)

 Intelligent multimedia data analytics

-The workshop organizers cordially invite submissions of original research work to The International Workshop on Big Data in Multimedia Transmission and Analytics (BDMTA 2020), in conjunction with The 13th EAI International Conference on Mobile Multimedia Communications, to be held on July 22-23, 2020 in Harbin, China.
+The Special Section organizers cordially invite submissions of original research work to The International Special Section on Big Data in Multimedia Transmission and Analytics (BDMTA 2020), in conjunction with The 13th EAI International Conference on Mobile Multimedia Communications, to be held on July 22-23, 2020 in Harbin, China.
 Paper formatting instructions can be found here.
 Please note that paper length is 4-6 pages, and the review process will be single blind.

 Guodong Wang, Massachusetts College of Liberal Arts, USA, email@example.com